MyGet/Policies/security-policy.md

 MyGet is not required to store any Customer Certificates on its servers as part of the service offering.

-### SAML-based Federated Authentication
+### Authentication Modules

+MyGet supports several modules, described in [our documentation](http://docs.myget.org/docs/reference/authentication-modules).
+These authentication modules are built on a federated authentication model.

-MyGet supports SAML-based Federated Authentication.
-An API for provisioning is not yet publicly documented but can be made available upon request.
+An API for provisioning MyGet user profiles is not yet publicly documented but can be made available upon request.

 ### Data Exchange over SFTP